wizo06/japanese/docs/Fundamentals/a-and-b.md

 さくらが | 優しい。 | Sakura is kind.

 ???+ warning "Do not use 「だ」 with i-adjectives"
     Notice that we don't use the copula 「だ」 with i-adjectives, even though this is an "A is B" type sentence.

-???+ question "Why not use 「だ」?"
-    Because **the copula is built into the i-adjective, which is the last kana 「い」 of the adjective.** This applies to all i-adjectives.

-???+ failure "Using 「だ」 with i-adjectives"
-    If we say: 「さくらが優しいだ。」 then we would be saying "Sakura is kind is", which is incorrect and makes no sense.
+There are many ways to explain why this is, but we'll use this following explanation because it's the easiest to understand:

+    Unlike nouns and na-adjectives where we have to use the copula 「だ」, i-adjectives already have the copula built into them.
+For example, 「優しい」 does NOT mean "kind", it means "is kind".

 ## Copula vs Exist